 Our Social Carers are everyday people (awesome people) from the community who want to make a positive difference in the world, and are looking for rewarding and flexible work in their local area.
-Like Family has Social Carers with a wide range of skillsets and languages based throughout the greater Sydney region, Wollongong and the Illawarra region, Newcastle and the Central Coast region of NSW.
+Like Family has Social Carers with a wide range of skillsets and languages based throughout NSW, Queensland, and Victoria.

 All Social Carers are fully vetted with Police Checks and reference checks, and go through a comprehensive on-boarding process including a face-to-face induction and an online values test to ensure they meet our standards.

 What Kind of Support Do Social Carers Provide?

 Social Carers help others achieve their goals and reduce feelings of loneliness for any reason such as ageing, illness or disability.
 Social Carers provide companionship and non-medical support such as playing chess with elderly relatives who have arthritis, or such as helping someone with a disability to get out in the fresh air to exercise safely and with supervision where needed.

 Our Social Carers can help with transport to appointments, can help you stay active, provide regular check-in visits, meal preparation, light housekeeping and be event buddies – whatever non-medical support you need!

 How Does it work?

 You can become a Member either to find support for yourself or to find support on behalf of someone else.
 Members create a free account and tell us a little about yourself and your personality, so you can get matched with Social Carers in your local community who hold the right skills for what you need and share the same interests as the person receiving care – helping genuine bonds of companionship to form.